 The MRC Protein Phosphorylation and Ubiquitylation Unit at the University of Dundee (MRC PPU) seeks to advance our understanding of the role of protein phosphorylation and ubiquitylation in cell regulation, with emphasis on research that furthers the understanding of human disease.
 Directed by Professor Dario Alessi the Unit aims to maximise translation of research outputs for clinical and economic benefit, in particular through generation of reagents and improved technologies that support pharmaceutical industry-driven development of drugs that modulate disease-associated phosphorylation and ubiquitylation pathways.

-The CRUK/MRC Oxford Institute for Radiation Oncology (OIRO), directed by Professor Gillies McKenna, explores aspects of radiation biology that have direct applicability to the treatment of cancer.
+The MRC Oxford Institute for Radiation Oncology (MRC OIRO), directed by Professor Amato Giaccia, explores aspects of radiation biology that have direct applicability to the treatment of cancer.
 This includes understanding how cells respond to and repair radiation-induced DNA damage, defining the microenvironmental factors that affect these responses and identifying targets to alter tumour or normal tissue responses to radiation.
 In addition, the Institute integrates basic research with imaging science to advance the application of multimodality functional imaging to radiation therapy and earlier detection of secondary cancers.

 The Research Complex at Harwell (RCaH) is a multidisciplinary laboratory that provides facilities for researchers to undertake new and cutting edge scientific research in both life and physical sciences and the interface between them.
 Many of the most important current advances in science take place at the interfaces between traditional disciplines and frequently use large central facilities.
 RCaH provides the environment and facilities for researchers in the life and physical sciences to undertake research across such traditional barriers, and encourage synergy between these areas of UK research excellence.

-The Wellcome Trust-MRC Cambridge Stem Cell Institute’s mission is to explore and define the properties of stem cells in order to establish their true medical potential.
+Wellcome - Medical Research Council Cambridge Stem Cell Institute’s mission is to explore and define the properties of stem cells in order to establish their true medical potential.
 The Institute has particular interests in understanding the basic biology of pluripotency, together with hematological stem cell biology, neural repair, epithelial stem cell biology, and cardiovascular repair.
 The Institute aims to exploit stem cells as tools to study human disease and to accelerate the discovery of novel therapeutic approaches within these themes.